-California also substantially relies on revenues from taxes on businesses, with corporate tax amounting to 18.7% of total revenues in the Governor's 2023-24 Budget.
+California also substantially relies on revenues from taxes on businesses, with corporate tax amounting to 18.7 percent of total revenues in the governor's 2023-24 Proposed Budget.

 Most companies in the state, including sole proprietorships and partnerships, are not taxed at the corporate level though.
 Instead, these businesses are considered pass-through entities, where income earned by the firm is passed through to its owners or shareholders to be taxed as personal income at California's personal income tax rates.
 Corporations, on the other hand, are subject to a corporate tax, the rates of which vary depending on the type of entity.
-Income earned by a C corporation in the state is taxed at a rate of 8.84%.
-S corporations, however, are different in that their income is taxed at both the corporate rate, and then that income is taxed again at the personal level when it is passed to the company's shareholders.
+Income earned by a C corporation in the state is taxed at a rate of 8.84 percent.
+S corporations, however, are different in that their income is taxed at both the corporate and the personal level in California.
+The net income of an S corp faces a 1.5 percent corporate rate, and then that income is taxed again at the personal level when it is passed to the company's shareholders.
 The corporate tax liability of most C and S corps in California is determined by a single sales factor apportionment formula, meaning the amount of tax owed is based solely on the percentage of a firm's sales that occur within the state.

 Regardless of a business's structure, there is evidence that firms respond to state tax rates for relevant tax rules just as individuals do.
 Giroud and Rauh (2019) show that corporations indeed reduce the number of establishments, the number of employees, and the amount of capital in a state in response to corporate tax rate increases, while pass-through entities respond similarly to state personal income tax rates.
-Chow et al. (2021) likewise show that increased state corporate tax rates influence firms' headquarters location decisions.
+Chow et al. (2022) likewise show that increased state corporate tax rates influence firms' headquarters location decisions.
 Ultimately, the reduced economic activity created by an unfavorable tax environment for businesses may result in net negative revenue effects for a state.
-Conversely, Suarez Serrato and Zidar (2016) find that corporate tax rate cuts result in establishment growth in an area, showing that lower overall tax burdens are attractive to businesses.
-Much like the case of high-income earners explained above, the responsiveness of firms to tax rates suggests that reliance on business tax as a revenue generator introduces another layer of volatility for Sacramento to address.
+Conversely, Suárez Serrato and Zidar (2016) find that cuts in the corporate tax rate result in establishment growth in an area, showing that lower overall tax burdens are attractive to businesses.
+Much as in the case of high-income earners explained above, the responsiveness of firms to tax rates suggests that reliance on business tax as a revenue generator introduces another layer of volatility for Sacramento to address.